HampusHauffman/FlutterDemo/Notes.md

 * Riverpod - For immuable state management and shared resources!e
 * Freezed - For boilerplate code generation.
 * go_router - For navigation.
-* Firebase - For auth, realtime storage and cloud messaging.
+* Firebase - For auth, realtime storage, cloud messaging, and crash reports.
 * Collections - For doing lambda stuff with collections.
 * SharedPreferences - Works like android shared preferences
 * Lottie - TODO

 ## Making an app with the tools at our disposal
 ### Steps
 * Follow the Flutter setup guide!